willfindlay/honors-thesis/thesis/thesis.md

 \lil[language=c, label={anomaly.c}, caption={\texttt{anomaly.c}, a simple program to demonstrate anomaly detection in ebpH.}]{../code/ebpH/misc/anomaly.c}

-In order to test this, we artificially lower ebpH's normal time to three seconds instead of one week.
+In order to test this, I artificially lower ebpH's normal time to three seconds instead of one week.
-Then, we run our test program several times with no arguments to establish normal behavior.
-Once the profile has been marked as normal, we then run the same test program with an argument to produce the anomaly. ebpH immediately detects the anomalous system calls and flags them.
+Then, I run the above test program several times with no arguments to establish normal behavior.
+Once the profile has been marked as normal, I then run the same test program with an argument to produce the anomaly. ebpH immediately detects the anomalous system calls and flags them.
 These anomalies are then reported to userspace via a perf buffer as shown in \autoref{anomaly-flag}.